 Chichester, West Sussex

-West Dean College is internationally recognised for conservation and creative arts.
+West Dean College of Arts and Conservation is internationally recognised for conservation and creative arts.
 It has one of the greatest restored gardens open to the public.
 A unique place to study, visit or stay, it is a centre of excellence, creativity and tranquillity.
-Underpinning it all is the vision of founder and Surrealist…
+Underpinning it all is the vision…